Anzhel-Petrov/BackendAssignmentPt2/README.md

 -	Admin authentication
 ### Implementation details:
 - Entity Framework code-first approach.
-- Repository pattern.
+- Repository pattern + dependency injection (controller injection)
-- Dependency injection.
 - Shopping cart icon with Font Awesome toolkit.
+- Session state to store details of a user’s cart.
+- Partial views to reduce code duplication (add to cart button for every product)
 ### Folder Structure:
 - Controllers, Models and Views - well-known naming conventions for the main folders.
 - Infrastructure - contains classes that deliver the “plumbing” for an application but that are not related to the application’s main functionality.